U.S. intelligence detected Iranian plot against Trump, officials say

 U.S. intelligence recently detected an Iranian plot against former President Donald Trump, U.S. officials tell CBS News — although intelligence officials haven't found any ties between Saturday's failed attempt on Trump's life by 20-year-old shooter Thomas Matthew Crooks and any foreign or domestic accomplice.

-Upon learning about the heightened threat from Iran, the National Security Council contacted the Secret Service.
+Upon learning about the heightened threat, the National Security Council contacted the Secret Service.
 In response, the Secret Service increased resources and assets for Trump's protection in June.
 Additional resources including Counter Assault Team personnel, counter sniper team personnel, drones and robotic dogs were provided.

-An intelligence source said that there has been a noticeable and significant increase in chatter by Iran about assassinating Trump, picked up recently by the intelligence community, which heightened concern and led to enhanced protection of the former president.
+CBS News has learned the intelligence goes beyond chatter and involves human source intelligence obtained by the U.S.

-It's not clear how far along the Iranian plot was when detected.
-But Trump has long been a point of ire for the Iranians, most notably for directing the 2020 airstrike that killed top Iranian commander Gen. Qasem Soleimani.
+It's not clear how far along the Iranian plot was when it was detected, but Trump has long been a point of ire for the Iranians, most notably for directing the 2020 airstrike that killed top Iranian commander Gen. Qasem Soleimani.

 "As we have said many times, we have been tracking Iranian threats against former Trump administration officials for years, dating back to the last administration," said NSC spokesperson Adrienne Watson.
 "As we have said many times, we have been tracking Iranian threats against former Trump administration officials for years, dating back to the last administration.
 These threats arise from Iran's desire to seek revenge for the killing of Qassem Soleimani.
 We consider this a national and homeland security matter of the highest priority."